-I draw upon Biesta's (2006, 2009, 2013) arguments that inclusion is the core value of democracy and his skepticism about the concept that democratic society will simply follow once people have acquired the 'right' kind of citizenship education and dispositions: in other words, once they are included in the dominant discourse.
+A Framework of Literature to Interrogate Community Building through the Arts argument that inclusion is the core value of democracy, as well as his skepticism about the concept that democratic society will simply follow once people have acquired the "right" kind of citizenship education and dispositions: in other words, once they are included in the dominant discourse.
 I argue that creativity can help to imagine a model of society in which people are different from one another.
 This is in contrast to the notion of education as a means to produce democratic citizens.
 The idea of democratic citizenship as an end point or as the outcome of an educational process is awkward because it implies that citizenship is only possible after a person has followed a specific educational trajectory.
-Jacques Rancière (2010) interrogates the idea of inclusion as an end product, the net result of the 'right' outside intervention.
-For Rancière, emancipation is not something to be achieved as a result of correct learning environments but is to be explored in the present by looking carefully at our interactions and the equality of our ongoing relations.
-Exploring the infrastructure of art engagement programmes can help us better understand how to establish inclusive and equal inter relations and avoid what Denmead (2015) describes as the false notion that "artistic practice helps build relationships across difference" (p.
-74-75).
-Rather than "community building" in which the dominant social order is often performed and reproduced, arts programmes seek a model of what Elster (1998) terms "deliberative democracy" (p.
+Jacques Rancière (2010) interrogates the idea of inclusion as an end product, the net result of the "right" outside intervention.
+For Rancière, emancipation is not something to be achieved as a result of correct learning environments, but is to be explored in the present by looking carefully at our interactions and the equality of our ongoing relations.
+Exploring the infrastructure of art engagement programs can help us better understand how to establish inclusive and equal inter relations and avoid what Denmead (2015) describes as the false notion that "artistic practice helps build relationships across difference" (pp. 74-75).
+Rather than "community building" in which the dominant social order is often performed and reproduced, arts programs seek a model of what Elster (1998) terms "deliberative democracy" (p.
 1).
 Deliberation contrasts with a model in which people are told what to think.
-In Biesta's (2006) conception "deliberation is... one of the ways in which individuals can act... and can come in to the world" (p.140).
+In Biesta's (2006) conception, "deliberation is...one of the ways in which individuals can act... and can come in to the world" (p.
+140).
 Whilst collective decision making has much to recommend it, getting everyone to agree to the same view of the world is not the ideal function of education.
-I argue that art in education projects are not a means to create likeminded citizens but rather a means to give people a voice by encountering what is strange, different and other and using that to imagine an alternative future.
+I argue that art in education projects are not a means to create like-minded citizens, but rather a means to give people a voice by encountering what is strange, different, and other, and using that to imagine an alternative future.